 What is dilating in the context of bottom surgery?

 Following the surgical creation of a vaginal canal, dilation is part of the post-op healing process to help maintain the length and width of the canal.

-Vaginal openings can be created by using skin grafts (penile and often scrotal skin), a piece of colon (large intestine), or a section of the peritoneum (sack that surrounds abdominal organs).
+Vaginal openings can be created by using skin grafts (penile and often scrotal skin), a piece of the colon (large intestine), or a section of the peritoneum (sack that surrounds abdominal organs).
 After these types of tissue are used to create the vaginal canal, they have to be cared for to ensure that the tissue will survive.
 All types of vaginoplasty where a canal is made require dilation.

-Dilation prevents the vaginal walls of the canal from sticking to each other and prevents stenosis, or the canal becoming too narrow and tight for penetration.
-If not dilated, buildup of discharge and graft tissue that doesn’t survive can lead to an infection.
+Dilation prevents the vaginal walls of the canal from sticking to each other and prevents stenosis, or the canal from becoming too narrow and tight for penetration.
+If not dilated, the buildup of discharge and graft tissue that doesn’t survive can lead to an infection.
 Dilation also helps stretch the pelvic muscles around the canal to maintain width/girth and minimize pain with penetration.

 What are the benefits of dilating after bottom surgery?